-After having a hip replacement in 2015 for a chronic bone disease suffered throughout his childhood, he discovered the motivation to pursue a career in medicine.
+After having a hip replacement in 2015 for a chronic bone disease suffered throughout his childhood, he became motivated to pursue a career in medicine.

 Hugo was introduced to motorcycles by his cousins, George and Charlie.
 Despite pain and greatly reduced mobility as a child, he found liberation in the speed and excitement of dirt bikes.
 Since he was able to throw his leg over a bike, they have been a central part of his life.

 Since his hip replacement, Hugo used the new-found mobility to travel the world with his mind open to learn along the way.
-Among other adventures, he has worked with horses in Patagonia and cycled 1500km through five Balkan countries.
+Among other adventures, he has worked with horses in Patagonia, climbed volcanoes in Guatemala and cycled 1500km through the Balkans

 The Arclight India Project has been designed by Hugo to fuse his intrinsic sense of adventure with his compassionate direction to uplift the human condition through medicine.